-b) Provision for Dental Benefits
+b) Provision for Unpaid Claims

-The provision for dental benefits represents an estimated amount for claims incurred but not yet reported (IBNR).
-The provision for dental benefits is subject to uncertainty and is selected from a range of possible outcomes.
-Adjustments to the provision for dental benefits are made as additional information becomes available.
+The provision for unpaid claims represents an estimated amount for claims incurred but not yet reported (IBNR).
+The provision for unpaid claims is subject to uncertainty and is selected from a range of possible outcomes.
+Adjustments to the provision for unpaid claims are made as additional information becomes available.

-The provision for dental benefits is determined using an estimated IBNR reserve factor.
+The provision for unpaid claims is determined using a three-year average of the prior years' payments received in subsequent periods.
 Any resulting change in the liability pursuant to the estimation is recognized as a change in provision for unpaid claims in the Statement of Operations and Change in Net Financial Assets.